-In 2020, first instance courts issued a total of 463 asylum-related appeal decisions, of which 217 concerned Dublin cases.
+In 2021, first instance courts issued a total of 283 asylum-related appeal decisions, of which 139 concerned Dublin cases.
 The data available does not include a breakdown of the remaining procedures concerned.
-Out of the total of 463 decisions, 446 were issued by TAC Lisbon.
-Out of the total of 463 asylum-related appeal decisions, 90 were in favour of the applicant (data is not available on whether these were decisions granting international protection or annulling a first instance decision and ordering the authorities to reassess the application but, according to CPR's observation of national jurisprudence, the former is relatively rare).
-Additionally, there were 373 decisions ruling against the appellants.
-By the end of the year, 62 cases were pending.
+Out of the total of 283 decisions, 240 were issued by TAC Lisbon.
+Out of the total of 283 asylum-related appeal decisions (first instance courts), 44 were in favour of the applicant (19 granting subsidiary protection, 13 determining that the procedure should be resumed/reanalysed by the administrative authority, 12 determining Dublin procedures should be resumed/reanalysed by the administrative authority).
+Additionally, there were 239 decisions ruling against the appellants.
+By the end of the year, 11 cases were pending in first instance courts.

-Out of the total of 502 appeals filled in TAC Lisbon, 85 were decided in favour of the appellants, 361 against the appellants, and 56 were pending by the end of the year.
+Out of the total of 250 appeals filled in TAC Lisbon, 29 were decided in favour of the appellant, 211 against the appellant, and 10 were pending by the end of the year.

-As such, the overall success rate of appeals at the TAC Lisbon (all countries of origin and procedures included) stood roughly at 19%.
-In the case of Guinea-Bissau, the most representative nationality at appeal stage, the success rate of appeals was around 11.3%.
-With few exceptions, the success rate for other nationalities was equally low.
-For the remaining most representative countries of origin at appeals stage, the success rates were as follows: Angola (32.7%); Guinea-Bissau (11.5%); Senegal (15%); Guinea (14.3%).
-The overall success rate of appeals in courts outside Lisbon stood roughly at 29.4%.
-The overall success rate of appeals at national level stood at 19.4%.
+As such, the overall success rate of appeals at the TAC Lisbon (all countries of origin and procedures included) stood at roughly 12%.
+The overall success rate of appeals in courts outside Lisbon stood roughly at 34.9%.
+The overall success rate of appeals at national level stood at 15.5%.
+In the case of Gambia, the most represented nationality at appeal stage, the overall success rate of appeals was around 2%.
+With a few exceptions, success rates for other nationalities were equally low.
+For the other most represented countries of origin at appeals stage, the success rates were as follows: Guinea (11.4%); Guinea-Bissau (9.4%); Senegal (8.7%); Angola (25%).